Goreeeo/AshLanguageSpec/README.md

 | --------- | --------- |
 | disable-null	| Disables that every<br> variable can be of value<br> null, instead forces you<br> to use a "?" after the type<br> to declare it nullable.
 ## Script Groups
-A script group is a file containing lobal standards for all scripts linked in the file, it uses the file extension `.ashg`, it can contain global [code headers](#code-headers) as well as global variables, it is structured like this:
+A script group is a file containing global standards for all scripts linked in the file, the first file being the entry pointm it uses the file extension `.ashg`, it can contain global [code headers](#code-headers) as well as global variables, it is structured like this:
 ```
 scripts:
 	"script path",